 The gravesite of an unknown woman who died along the Oregon Trail.

-Basalt is tough to erode, but a river the size of the Columbia can do so.
+the size of the Columbia can do so.

 The river cut a narrow V shaped valley through the mountains.